how wrong: very

 Repeat

-Do it again and again until you settle in the valley.
+Do it again and again until the loss settles — and you've reached the valley.